 Always close your interview on a positive note where you leave a lasting impression with everyone’s energy on a high.
 Here are a couple of good examples of closing on a positive tone:

 “I thank you for your time here today.
-You have provided me with a very clear outline of this position within your company and I have now become even more enthusiastic about the role.
-I am confident that my skills and experience will bring real value to the job and your company as a whole.
+You have provided me with a very clear outline of this position and I’m particularly thrilled to apply my [domain knowledge] in this role.
+I am confident that my skills and experience will bring real value to the team and your company as a whole.
 Can I ask what I should do next to make sure that I get this position?”

-“I knew that this job was going to be an excellent position within a company that has an outstanding reputation.
-After my interview today I am even more convinced of that.
+“I knew that this job was going to be an excellent position when I learned that your company [does something related to their mission statement].
+After my interview today I am even more convinced that I’d like to be part of that movement.
 Is there something else you need to know that will help further confirm that I am the right applicant for this job?”

 Asking the right questions at the end of the interview can make all the difference between bringing your interview to a positive close or leaving with a shadow of doubt floating in your interviewer’s mind.